hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 - Compiling the package and then using it is a pretty slow turn around in the era of hot reloading.
 Even with having a basic HTML alongside the library and serving up wiht a simple Python server makes it faster, and I'm sure tweaks could be made to always put the newest version of the library where its being used.
 It still feels like a clunky workflow.
 - Types are not exported.
 Methods on classes and such are, but typed structs (as all structs with named fields are in Rust) are not exported.
 There may be a way to get these to export, but the compiler doesn't include them just for the consumer to have them.

+**Final thoughts**
+A fun and pretty quick exploration.
+Being my inaugural blog post on this site, it took longer to get the blog looking nice with all the components and styling and code than to get the spirograph spirograph-ing!
+But I think its an interesting tool to be aware of.
+In a previous life, I worked on a product that [rendered neurons and vessel networks](https://www.mbfbioscience.com/products/neurolucida-explorer) with thousands to millions of points, and ran analysis on them.
+This was all desktop based, but it is interesting to think about the bridge to local hardware in a time where aboslutely everything is cloud based and hosted.